 Portland has a thriving food and drinks scene.
 The city is renowned for its food trucks and donut offerings with Voodoo and Blue Star Donuts leading the way.

 The Historic Columbia River Highway boasts the magnificent Multnomah Falls and is a short drive from the city.
+It’s a wonderful addition to any Oregon road trip itinerary.

 Portland is also a great option for families are there are lots of things to do in Portland with kids.
 The Children’s Museum is an awesome outing as is the Oregon Museum of Science and Industry and the hike to the Witches Castle in Forest Park.
 Elaine & David of Show Them the Globe